-Be it for business or pleasure, gay males are some of the world’s most prolific travelers.
+For business or pleasure, gay males are some of the world’s most prolific travelers.
 There is no reliable research behind why, but we believe it could be because we are less likely to have children, thus able to have careers that not only allow us to take to the roads and skies more often, but these jobs usually pay better.
-Many of us are also either single, or DINKS (double income, no kids), which provides for a larger sum of disposable income.
+Many of us are also either single or DINKS (double income, no kids), which provides for a more significant sum of disposable income.
 Or maybe we are more willing to save and spend for the vacation holidays and events we want to attend.

-Whatever your reason(s) for travelling, either locally, nationwide or to foreign nations, it is important to know how to keep yourself safe when you are away from home.
+Whatever your reason(s) for traveling, either locally, nationwide, or to foreign nations, it is crucial to know how to keep yourself safe when you are away from home.

-Travelling while homosexual is not as simple as some make it seem.
-The brochures don’t discuss the rate of homophobia, gay bashings or that having same sex relationships are illegal.
-They also don’t address concerns a man of colour and/or one living with HIV may have.
+Traveling while homosexual is not as simple as some make it seem.
+The brochures don’t discuss the rate of homophobia, gay bashing, or that having same-sex relationships are illegal.
+They also don’t address concerns a man of color and/or one living with HIV may have.

 These are not small apprehensions we are talking about.
-Depending on where you are jetting off to, it could literally be the difference between life and death, freedom and jail.
+Depending on where you are jetting off, it could be the difference between life and death, freedom and jail.
 At least 69 countries have national laws criminalizing same-sex relations between consenting adults.

-Collectively, we at GMJ have travelled to and lived in a large portion of the world at one time or another.
-We have travelled within and around countries known to be hostile towards us, but also visited some amazing places where we not only felt at ease, but welcomed.
+We at GMJ have traveled to and lived in a large portion of the world at one time or another.
+We have traveled within and around countries known to be hostile towards us, but also visited some unique places where we not only felt at ease but welcomed.

 Our goal is to get you thinking about where and when you travel.
 Not scare you away from any nation or destination.
-This is not a complete list of states or countries to avoid or visit, purely a guide to assist you in making decisions that are important when on the road.
+This is not a complete list of states or countries to avoid or visit, purely a guide to assist you in making important decisions when on the road.